-Elizabeth asked this great question yesterday and I wanted to tackle it for everyone:
+Elizabeth asked this great question about getting a book deal and THEN an agent and I wanted to tackle it for everyone:

 I am unpublished and unagented, but I have a picture book manuscript under serious consideration at a great publishing house.
 If I am offered a contract, can I (without annoying the publisher) try to find an agent before accepting the contract?
 Would this take too much time from the publisher’s point of view?
 Would agents be likely to take me on at this stage?
 I have heard that many agents are not interested in picture book authors.
 Is it better to try to find a literary contract lawyer and pursue an agent after I have a published book under my belt?
 Such a raft of questions!
 I am obviously in a stew.

-Most of the advice I can give Elizabeth will apply to all creators who have received an offer for their work and want to find an agent, so read on.
+Most of the advice I can give Elizabeth will apply to all creators who have received a publishing deal on an unagented submission, so read on.
 First of all, congratulations!
-Even though there’s no firm offer yet, you’re in a good place.
+Even though there’s no firm offer yet, you’re in a good place in terms of getting a book deal.
 I’d advise you to take the time — once you receive a firm offer — to find an agent.
 IMPORTANT: Tell the editor “Thank you so much for your offer.
 Before I get back to you, I’m going to try and partner with a literary agent.”
 They’ll be fine with this, it happens all the time.
 But make sure you don’t agree to the terms of the offer just yet (I know that can be hard and anxiety-making.
 Don’t worry, they won’t withdraw it.)
 When you query, put something like this in your subject line: “Picture book Query — OFFER RECEIVED.”
 Believe me, you’ll catch a few eyes because it’s good news for both you and the prospective agent.

-Since you have an offer on the table, the agent search won’t take too long.
+Since you have a publishing deal on the table, the agent search won’t take too long.
 Agents tend to read things that have offers quickly, and picture books are easy to evaluate fast.
 I’d say that, if getting an agent is your eventual goal and you’re sure you’ll have one sooner or later, do it now while you can seem more attractive to them and rope them in from the first contract, not after it.
 There’s really not much reason not to.

 Now, the agents I know are still taking picture books on but it’s tougher to attract an agent with a picture book than with a fiction manuscript, that’s true.
 Make sure you query people who deal in picture books or have in the past.
 When I’m evaluating a picture book author, I always ask them what else they have.
 Before I take one on, I like to know that this author has other manuscripts.
 I’d be less interested to take an author on who only has one or two picture book ideas in them.
 I want someone who has potential for a long and lucrative career, of course.

-All that said, an offer in hand isn’t a magic bullet.
+All that said, getting a book deal isn’t a magic bullet.
 The agent will still have to love you and your work enough to be your long-term advocate, for this deal and for those in the future.
 I wouldn’t take someone on automatically just because they have an offer.
 Overall, a good situation to be in.
-I’m obvious in favor of writers getting agents, but I’m also very much in favor of this particular scenario, since this is exactly how I got my first picture book author/illustrator client, who I love!
+I’m obviously in favor of writers getting agents, but I’m also very much in favor of this particular scenario, since this is exactly how I got my first picture book author/illustrator client, who I love!